The Trade Coffee Review

 What should I do if there’s an issue with my coffee?

-Trade’s home page has contact information by phone or chat.
+If there's an issue with your coffee, Trade’s home page has contact information by phone or chat.
 If you received the wrong product or it was damaged during shipping, let them know and they’ll do the right thing.
-(This is one reason we gave them 5/5 for customer support.)

 Where does Trade ship to?